HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Introduction

-In a nutshell, this study makes the following contributions: \begin{itemize} \item We investigate the potential of VFM for RGB-T scene parsing and propose an asymmetric encoder that enables VFMs to achieve effective heterogeneous feature fusion. \item By revisiting the inherent characteristics of RGB and thermal modalities, we design a hybrid, asymmetric encoder to fully exploit the strengths of both modalities. \item We propose an auxiliary task to further enrich the local semantics of the fine-grained fused features. \item Our proposed HAPNet achieves SoTA performance on three publicly available RGB-T scene parsing datasets, and demonstrates promising generalizability for RGB-HHA scene parsing. \end{itemize}
+In a nutshell, this study makes the following contributions: \begin{itemize} \item We investigate the application of VFMs for RGB-T scene parsing, demonstrating that with appropriate strategies, methods in this domain can significantly benefit from VFMs. \item By revisiting the inherent characteristics of RGB and thermal modalities, we propose a hybrid, asymmetric encoder architecture as well as an asymmetric input design, which can fully exploit the complementary strengths of both modalities. \item We propose an auxiliary task to further enrich the local semantics of fine-grained fused features. \item Our proposed HAPNet achieves SoTA performance on three publicly available RGB-T scene parsing datasets, and demonstrates promising generalizability for RGB-HHA scene parsing. \end{itemize}